thibaut-neoledge/azure-docs.fr-fr/includes/app-insights-selector-get-started-dotnet.md

-*Application Insights est à l'état de version préliminaire.*
+*Application Insights is in preview.*

 <a name="selector1"></a>

-[Visual Studio Application Insights](../articles/application-insights/app-insights-overview.md) surveille vos applications en direct pour vous aider à [détecter et diagnostiquer les problèmes de performances et les exceptions](../articles/application-insights/app-insights-detect-triage-diagnose.md), mais aussi [découvrir comment votre application est utilisée](../articles/application-insights/app-insights-overview-usage.md).
+[Visual Studio Application Insights](../articles/application-insights/app-insights-overview.md) monitors your live application to help you [detect and diagnose performance issues and exceptions](../articles/application-insights/app-insights-detect-triage-diagnose.md), and [discover how your app is used](../articles/application-insights/app-insights-overview-usage.md).

-Installez le Kit de développement logiciel (SDK), puis ajoutez l’analyse d’autres données :
+Install the SDK and then add monitoring for other data:

 > [AZURE.SELECTOR]
 - [Install the SDK](../articles/application-insights/app-insights-asp-net.md#selector1)